chakrabar/chakrabar.github.io/_posts/articles/2018-03-05-code-quality-management.md

     3. Un-structured or spaghetti code (long procedural code that does lot of things in non-structured way)
     4. Non-modular code (modular: structured in well-defined modules/packages/layers that are pluggable)
     5. Code duplication (exactly same or almost same code, copy-pasted in multiple places)
-    6. Code with security issues (e.g. non-parameterized queries, direct storage of user credentials etc.)
+    6. Code with security issues (e.g. non-parameterized queries, direct storage of user credentials)
     7. And many more...

 While there are standard approaches to find and reduce both type of issues in a software applications, here we'll talk about managing the code quality issues.